-I love to do code reviews because it give me chance to see how other people write code and improve mine also.
+I love to do code reviews because it gives me chance to see how other people write code and improve mine also.
 I have seen many people who are afraid of doing code review.
-Which made think of creating a code review checklist for php.
-Please note this is not full checklist for code review and following all the conditions in this will not end up in a great code.
+Which made think of creating a code review checklist for PHP.
+Please note this is not a full checklist for code review and following all the conditions in this will not end up in a great code.
 But following this will end up in code that can be maintained by others in the later stage of code development.

-- No syntax/runtime errors and warnings in the code
+- No syntax/runtime errors and warnings in the code.

 - There should be an explanation for any code that is commented out.
 “Dead Code” should be removed.
 If it is a temporary hack, it should be identified as such.

 - Check if code has file/class/function level comments.
 And each of this comments should explain what the file/class/function is doing inside it.

 - Check that each function is doing only a single thing.
 That is a function named createCustomer should never delete the existing customer and create it again.

 - A method should not be larger than 40 lines of code.
 The idea is, the function should be always viewable on a single screen without scrolling.

 - Always try to initialize the variable before using that in a function.

 - Always try to use constants in the left-hand side of the comparison.
 That is instead of doing if ($variable == 2) always use if (2 == $variable) because this will help to identify the errors in the earlier stage of development even if we miss and “=” from that statement.

 - Never ever mix the PHP code and template (view).
 In an ideal condition, a view should not contain any logic.